-Snapshot : We’ve all heard a lot of noise about the e-Commerce opportunity during the COVID-19 crisis.
-As normality slowly returns, it’s a good time to look at what do online shoppers want.
-The three key online shopping consumer benefits of convenience, range and price comparison help you focus on the needs of your e-Commerce target audience.
-And the needs of your audience drives your marketing plan to grow your business online.
+Snapshot : We’ve heard a lot of noise about the e-Commerce opportunity during the COVID-19 crisis.
+As normality slowly returns, you should be asking what do online shoppers want from e-Commerce.
+Here, we look at how the three key online shopping consumer benefits of convenience, range and price comparison drive your marketing plan to grow your business online.

 The e-Commerce opportunity in crisis

 “In every crisis, there’s an opportunity” is a common phrase that crops up in many motivational speeches.

 It’s a neat way to say have a positive outlook even when everything looks like shit.
 And given what’s happened over recent months, a lot of businesses have been looking for opportunities.
 Because let’s face for many businesses, everything does looks like shit.

 Can’t do this.
 Can’t go there.
 That’s not allowed.

 For many businesses, particularly those in the retail world, the opportunity has been to accelerate into e-Commerce.
 To set up their own online store.